Saturday, April 15, 2023

 The Django

-Sitting again with you at the Django, waiting for Lucy and Grant to take the stage – our doppelgänger couple – you as from Day One the one for me despotically luminous creature in the room buy as if you're unhappy a double shot of vodka.
+Sitting again with you at the Django, waiting for Lucy and Grant to take the stage – our doppelgänger couple – you (as from Day One the one for me despotically luminous creature in the room) buy as if you're unhappy a double shot of vodka.
 Which you consume in a single swallow.
-So I order a bottle of wine and a second and by the end of the night we’re sharing what we can’t finish with table neighbors.
+So I order a bottle of wine and a second and by the end of the night we share with neighbors what we won't finish alone.

 And you weren’t unhappy, not then, and not when dozing on my shoulder on the A Train, or in my arms in bed after maybe puking a bit.
 In the near-dawn while you slept I thought: They see us as allies, too, recognizing our surprise, gratitude, safety.